Fall is pumpkin patch season and there are several great pumpkin patches in Orange County that you won’t want to miss!

 Admission is $6.00 during peak times, but if you visit the pumpkin patch Monday through Friday before 3pm, admission is FREE!
 Note: Pumpkin City has not updated its pricing for 2022 yet.

 Good to Know: Pumpkin City also has a location at 2180 E Lincoln Ave in Anaheim.

 Zoomars is a favorite destination of families with young children who love animals.
 This petting zoo and farm is located in the Los Rios neighboorhood of San Juan Capistrano, the oldest continuously inhabited neighborhood in the state.

 Zoomars has a guinea pig pen where kids can pet, hold, and feed these adorable critters.
 There is also a sheep and goat pen, piglets, pony rides, a small playground, mining, a mini train, as well as mini excavators and tractors to ride.

 During the fall, Zoomars also hosts a pumpkin patch.
-The patch is open September 27 through Halloween.
+The patch is open late September through Halloween.
 There is a wide variety of pumpkins to choose from and lots of great photo opportunities.

 Zoomars made our list of the 30 Best Things to do in Orange County with Kids.
 See what else made the list!

 480 N. State College Blvd., Brea

 Enchanted Country Pumpkins has been a fixture in Brea since 1983!
 They host a pumpkin patch in October and Christmas tree lot during the Christmas season.